swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

   }
   ```

   The schema is versioned via `$id` (`audit-v1.json`).
-Additive changes — new optional fields, new `payload` variants — remain compatible with `v1`; any breaking change would increment to `audit-v2.json` and be introduced through a subsequent evolution proposal.
+Additive changes — new optional fields, new `replacement` variants — remain compatible with `v1`; any breaking change would increment to `audit-v2.json` and be introduced through a subsequent evolution proposal.

 The subcommand is purely a reporting tool.
 It does not modify any files, does not fail the build, and does not require network access beyond what a normal package graph load already performs.

 ### Interaction with existing features

-- `swift package dump-package`: The dumped JSON gains an optional `deprecation` object on each product containing `kind`, `message`, and any kind-specific replacement fields (`renamed`, `supersededBy`, `supersededByMajorVersion`) when present.
+- `swift package dump-package`: The dumped JSON gains an optional `deprecation` object on each product containing `message` and, when present, a `replacement` object with a `kind` discriminator plus its associated fields.
 Tools that already consume `dump-package` output are unaffected because the field is additive and optional.
 - Package traits (SE-0450): Deprecation applies to the product itself, independent of which traits enable it.
 If a product is only available under a particular trait, its deprecation is reported when that trait is enabled and the product is consumed.
 - Registry and source-control dependencies: The deprecation information travels with the manifest, so the mechanism works uniformly for packages fetched from a registry (SE-0292) or from source control.
 - Tools-version gating: Manifests that use the new `deprecated:` parameter must declare `swift-tools-version:6.5` or later.
 Older tools versions parse the manifest without recognizing the parameter, matching existing behavior for other version-gated API.